nmabrea/Itemize/README.md

 # Itemize
-Description: Kotlin code for an Android-hosted itemization app.
+Kotlin code for an Android-hosted itemization app.